laravel/docs/installation.md

 If you want to update the Laravel framework, you may issue the `php composer.phar update` command.

-> **Note:** Additional methods of installing Laravel can be found online, they includ community created bootstraps and with web generators such as yeoman.
+> **Note:** Additional methods of installing Laravel can be found elsewhere, they include community created bootstraps and via web generators (such as yeoman).

 <a name="server-requirements"></a>
 ## Server Requirements